 What It Is

-- A for-profit, professionally-managed, citizen-owned-and-governed community land planning and development enterprise, designed to enable every citizen of a community of any size to acquire a direct ownership stake in local land, natural resources and basic infrastructure.
+- A for-profit, professionally-managed, citizen-owned-and-governed community land planning and development enterprise.
+Also referred to as the for-profit “Citizens Land Cooperative” (“CLC”) and the “Citizens Land Development Corporation” (“CLDC”), it is designed to enable every citizen of a community of any size to acquire a direct ownership stake in local land, natural resources and basic infrastructure.

 - A social vehicle for every man, woman and child to gain, as a fundamental right of citizenship, a single lifetime, non-transferable ownership interest in all the Bank’s assets, share equally in property incomes from rentals and user fees from leases or use of the Bank’s assets, accumulate appreciated equity values from enhanced land values, and gain an owner’s voice in the governance of future land development.

 - An innovative legal and financing tool empowered to borrow on behalf of all citizen-shareholders and service the debt with pre-tax dollars to meet the land acquisition, capitalization and operational needs of the Bank.
 The CLB shelters from taxation the equity accumulations of citizen-shareholders and protects the outside assets of the citizens in the event of loan default or if the enterprise fails.

 - A social tool designed to encourage a just, free and non-monopolistic market economy.
 It applies the democratic principles of equal opportunity and equal access to the means to participate as an owner as well as a worker.
 It demonstrates that anything that can be owned by government can and should be owned, individually and jointly, by the citizens.